Scrubs to the Rescue

 Scrubs are produced from high-quality materials, and depending on the brand and kind, some may even have anti-microbial characteristics.

-2. Allow people to recognise medical personnel
+2. Allow people to recognize medical personnel

 3. Scrubs have unique characteristics